Clostridium Difficile Infection

 Description

-• Associated with antibiotic use, hospitalization, residence at long-term care facilities, and age
+- Associated with antibiotic use, recent hospitalization, residence at long-term care facilities, weakened immune system, and age >65 years

-• Transmission of spores is typically person-to-person via the fecal-oral route but may also occur through exposure to contaminated surfaces or equipment.
-Clostridioides difficile spores can survive on dry surfaces for up to 5 months.
+- Typically person-to-person transmission of spores via the fecal-oral route but may also occur through exposure to contaminated surfaces or equipment

-• Synonym(s): C. difficile infection, C. difficileassociated disease or diarrhea (CDAD); C. difficile infection; C. difficile colitis; C. diff
+- Synonym(s): Clostridioides difficile infection, C. difficileassociated disease or diarrhea (CDAD); C. difficile infection; C. difficile colitis; C. diff

 Epidemiology